dwiyantop/rblx-gametrove/README.md

 ## Output

-Script akan menampilkan:
+The script will display:
-- ✅ Loaded: [nama module] - untuk setiap module yang berhasil di-load
+- ✅ Loaded: [module name] - for each successfully loaded module
-- Total data sections found: [jumlah] - jumlah total data yang ditemukan
+- Total data sections found: [count] - total number of data sections found
-- ✅ All data sent successfully! - jika berhasil kirim ke endpoint
+- ✅ All data sent successfully! - if successfully sent to endpoint
-- ⚠️ Error messages - jika ada error
+- ⚠️ Error messages - if any errors occur

-## Fitur
+## Features

-- ✅ Recursive scanning - scan semua folder dan subfolder
+- ✅ Recursive scanning - scan all folders and subfolders
-- ✅ Circular reference detection - menghindari infinite loop
+- ✅ Circular reference detection - prevent infinite loops
-- ✅ Error handling - handle error dengan graceful
+- ✅ Error handling - graceful error handling
-- ✅ JSON encoding - convert data ke JSON format
+- ✅ JSON encoding - convert data to JSON format
-- ✅ HTTP POST request - kirim ke endpoint
+- ✅ HTTP POST request - send to endpoint

 ## Requirements

-- Roblox game dengan `ReplicatedStorage.Data` structure
+- Roblox game with `ReplicatedStorage.Data` structure
-- HttpService enabled di game
+- HttpService enabled in the game
-- API endpoint yang siap menerima POST request dengan JSON body
+- API endpoint ready to receive POST requests with JSON body

-## Catatan
+## Notes

-- Script hanya extract data yang bisa di-serialize (string, number, boolean, table)
+- Script only extracts serializable data (string, number, boolean, table)
-- Data yang tidak bisa di-serialize akan di-skip
+- Non-serializable data will be skipped
-- Pastikan endpoint kamu siap menerima data dalam format JSON
+- Make sure your endpoint is ready to receive data in JSON format